 2 – Design that Identifies with your Website

-Most of the themes are responsive and they advertise that.
-But there might be some themes out there especially free ones that may not work very well in devices of different screen size.
+Most of the themes now are responsive and they advertise that.
+But there might be some themes out there, especially free ones, that may not work very well in devices of different screen size.
 So, it is better just to make sure that what you are getting is a responsive theme.

 One way to check the responsiveness of a theme is to load the theme in different devices and see how it works in those devices.
 Another more simple way to do that is resizing the browser window.
 If the components and layout of the theme fit perfectly on all your devices, its good to go.
 Another way to check the responsiveness of the theme is by using the developer tools which will be available in all the major web browsers.